bevyengine/rfcs/rfcs/41-ui-navigation.md

 focused first when entering a menu, you should mark one of the children of this menu with `Focusable::prioritized`.

-#### Invariants
+#### Limitations

-**You need to follow those rules  to avoid panics**:
-1. A menu must have **at least one** [`Focusable`] child in the UI hierarchy.
-2. There must not be a menu loop.
-I.e.: a way to go from menu A to menu B and then from menu B to menu A while never going back.
+Menu navigation relies heavily on the bevy hierarchy being consistent.
+You might get inconsistent state under the folowing conditions:

+- You despawned an entity in the `FocusState::Active` state
+- You changed the parent of a [`Focusable`] member of a menu to a new menu.

+The navigation system might still work as expected, however, `Focusable::state` may be missleading for the length of one frame.

 #### Panics

-Thankfully, programming errors are caught early and you'll probably get a panic fairly quickly if you don't follow the invariants.
-* Invariant (1) panics as soon as you add the menu without focusable children.
-* Invariant (2) panics if the focus goes into a menu loop.
+**Menu loops will cause a panic**.
+A menu loop is a way to go from menu A to menu B and then from menu B to menu A while never going back.

+Don't worry though, menu loops are really hard to make by accident, and it will only panic if you use a `NavRequest::FocusOn(entity)` where `entity` is inside a menu loop.

 #### Fields